top of page

 Our training principles: Do No Harm, Cause No Pain, Create No Fear.

-A holistic approach to behaviour change means we don't focus solely on training but look at different aspects of your dog and how they affect behaviour - health, activity, enrichment, environment and more.
+A holistic approach to behaviour change means we don't focus solely on training but look at different aspects of your dog and how they affect behaviour - health, activity, enrichment, environment, relationship, trust and more.

 The term 'Balanced' trainer is sadly a misnomer.
 Unlike it's namesake it describes a training style that uses rewards / positive reinforcement techniques but also relies on punishment to get desired behaviours.
 Punishment can come in many forms and range from mild to downright abusive.
 Some dogs are resilient and cope with a mild approach, whilst other dogs may shutdown, increase aggression or form other behaviour issues.
 Either way, we don't advocate for this approach.
 It's unnecessary when real world trainers can train dogs and even zoo animals without using force or causing discomfort or pain.